SerjSX/pSearch/README.md

 ~ If you see a terminal/command line opening when you run the program, don't worry about it!
 It's for showing errors, that way you and I can see the error easily (if there is one).

+## Version Differences
+1. Source Code: running pSearch from the source code requires BeautifulSoup and CustomTkinter (check Requirements and Running).
+This is the fastest way you can run the program, as it isn't built in any way and it's just it.
+2. Windows Standalone: this is a standalone .exe build of the program meant for distribution.
+The builds are done with Nuitka.
+You may face errors, if you do so please let me know about them.
+From version 1.6.3 I will build them with console enabled, that way you can see an error by running the program from the command prompt.
+(You open the command prompt in the folder and type pSearch.exe)
+3. Windows Onefile Standalone: this is a onefile standalone .exe build of the program.
+It is similar to the standalone, but there are less files for the modules because they are built within the program.
+Only the others and media folders are included, and bs4 and customtkinter zip files which the program extracts to use.
+This version may start the program slower, but it may show less errors.
+If you do face an error let me know about it.

 ## Requirements and Running
 This software uses <a href="https://pypi.org/project/beautifulsoup4/" target="_blank">BeautifulSoup</a> and <a href="https://pypi.org/project/customtkinter/" target="_blank">CustomTkinter</a>.
 Use this command within the extracted folder to install everything from the requirements.txt file, or you can manually from PyPI: